A Controversy at Two Canadian Universities about

 The U of T administration sent Peterson two letters.
 One referred to Canada's new human rights legislation.
 The other said that when co was asked to use a specific personal pronoun and refused, that that could be considered discrimination.
 1

-Controversy at Wilfrid Laurier University: Conflict over the use of a TV excerpt in class:
+Controversy at Wilfrid Laurier University: Conflict over the use of an excerpt from a TV program in class:

 2017-NOV: Lindsay Shepherd, 22, is a graduate student at Wilfrid Laurier University in Waterloo, Ontario, Canada.
 In addition to cos role as a post-grad student, co leads tutorials on the use of language for first-year students who are in a communication studies course.
-In one class, co showed a three-minute excerpt from a TV program.
-It was part of "The Agenda" program on the provincial government's Ontario Educational Communications Authority (TVO) television channel.
+On NOV-01, co showed two excerpts from a TV program to one of her classes: one less than two minutes long; the other less than three minutes.
+12 It was part of "The Agenda" program on the provincial government's Ontario Educational Communications Authority (TVO) television channel.
 It featured two University of Toronto (U of T) professors:

 After viewing the brief clip, the class discussed the topic.
-Later, an anonymous student in the class complained to someone in the U of T administration.
-Shepherd was asked to attend a meeting with Laurier Professor Nathan Rambukkana, Professor Herbert Pimlott, and Adria Joel, a diversity and equity official.
+Later, an anonymous student in the class complained to someone at the Rainbow Centre who in tern passed the complaint to the U of T administration.
+12 Shepherd was asked to attend a meeting with Laurier Professor Nathan Rambukkana, Professor Herbert Pimlott, and Adria Joel, a diversity and equity official.
 They felt that her seminar was "transphobic" and created "a toxic environment," because it exposed students to both points of view.
 They concluded that she should have presented only a positive view in favor of the use of gender-neutral pronouns.
 3

 Shepherd defended cos position, saying that a university is exactly the location where students should be exposed to all points of view in a neutral manner, Professor Rambukkana disagreed.
 Co said that presenting the anti-transgender point of view: